---

 dd-agent 3 3 <none> 11h

-Run the Agent’s info subcommand and look for kubernetes_state under the Checks section:
+[Run the Agent's info subcommand](https://docs.datadoghq.com/agent/configuration/agent-commands.md#agent-status-and-information) and look for `kubernetes_state` under the Checks section:

 Checks